Current position December 2021

 - put up site notices in the immediate vicinity of the site

-- include it in the weekly list of planning applications we publish on the our website
+- included it in the weekly list of planning applications that we publish on our website

-- update the Brighton Gasworks web page with links to the application
+- updated the Brighton Gasworks web page with links to the application

 The easiest way for people to comment on the application and to receive updates on key milestones is to register with our planning system.

 Anyone can provide comments at the planning application stage.
-Planning officers will consider all comments in their assessment .
-Comments will be considered right up until the day of the planning committee meeting.
+Planning officers will consider all comments in their assessment.
+Comments will be considered up until the point that the application is determined.

 The council services involved in the planning application

-Once the application is validated, we will formally consult key internal and external consultees for their input on the planning application.
+The council has formally consulted key internal and external consultees for their input on the planning application.